andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

     <img src="/img/kotlin-swift-animation-1.gif" width="600" alt="Reference">
 </div>

-How actually Kotlin class can keep a strong reference?
-Here we should remember how RC works: to create a strong reference to Swift class do manual retain (+1 to counter) and store memory reference in Kotlin long field (for 64-bit architecture).
-Of cause every retain should be balanced by release (-1 to counter).
+How can a Kotlin class keep a strong reference?
+Here we should remember how RC works: to create a strong reference to Swift class you should do a manual retain (+1 to counter) and store memory reference in Kotlin long field (for 64-bit architecture).
+Of course every retain should be balanced by a release (-1 to counter).

 And it's a tricky part.
 Unfortunately, there are no deallocators in Tracing GC at least in classic meaning.
 Java and Kotlin classes have [finalize](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#finalize()) method that called when GC destroy objects.
-But it is not a recommended way of cleaning resources [^7].
+But it is not a recommended way to clean up resources [^7].

-There are 2 approaches to deallocating native memory in Android Open Source Project:
+There are 2 approaches for native memory deallocation in Android Open Source Project:

 1. Manual releasing: in AOSP project it used in [MediaPlayer](https://developer.android.com/reference/android/media/MediaPlayer#release()), [MediaRecorder](https://developer.android.com/reference/android/media/MediaRecorder#release()) and [MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer#release()).